Incarceration in the United States: Cost

 Judicial, police, and corrections costs totaled $212 billion in 2011 according to the U.S. Census Bureau.
 In 2007, around $74 billion was spent on corrections according to the U.S. Bureau of Justice Statistics.
 Despite federal statistics including statements made by former Attorney General Eric Holder, according to research on corrections expenditure published in the ▲Church white paper "On Security", Federal Prisons and Detention FY15 Requested Budget was just $8.5 billion.
 Federal Bureau of Prisons' spending was $6.9 billion counting 20,911 correctional officers of 43,297 positions.
 Total U.S. States' and Federal Prisons and Detention including county jail subsidies was only $56.9 billion.
 Adding local jails' spending, $64.9 billion was spent on corrections in nominal 2014 dollars.

-In 2014, among facilities operated by the Federal Bureau of Prisons, the average cost of incarceration for federal inmates in fiscal year 2014 was $30,619.85.
+In fiscal year 2014, among facilities operated by the Federal Bureau of Prisons, the average cost of incarceration for federal inmates was $30,619.85.
 The average annual cost to confine an inmate in a residential re-entry center was $28,999.25.

-State prisons averaged $31,286 per inmate in 2010 according to a Vera Institute of Justice study.
+State prisons averaged $31,286 per inmate in 2010, according to a Vera Institute of Justice study.
 It ranged from $14,603 in Kentucky to $60,076 in New York.

 In California in 2008, it cost the state an average of $47,102 a year to incarcerate an inmate in a state prison.
 From 2001 to 2009, the average annual cost increased by about $19,500.

 Housing the approximately 500,000 people in jail in the U.S. awaiting trial who cannot afford bail costs $9 billion a year.
 Most jail inmates are petty, nonviolent offenders.
 In the early 1990s, most nonviolent defendants were released on their own recognizance (trusted to show up at trial).
-Now most are given bail, and most pay a bail bondsman to afford it.
+Now most are given bail, and most pay a bail bond agent to afford it.
 62% of local jail inmates are awaiting trial.
 This rate varies from state to state.
 As of 2019, Illinois has the highest rate with 89% of inmates in local jails unconvicted.